For almost all proposed developments, a design and assess statement will need to be sent with your planning application.

 When is a design and access statement required?

 A design and access statement should be sent with all planning applications, except for:

 - alterations to a single house or a flat that is not located within a conservation area

 - developments that involve a change of use but with no external alterations

-- extensions of existing buildings used for non-domestic purposes where the floorspace created does not exceed 100 square metres and where no part of the site is within a conservation area
+- extensions of existing buildings used for non-domestic purposes.
+This is where the floorspace created does not exceed 100 square metres.
+No part of the site should be within a conservation area

 - alterations of an existing building where the alterations do not increase the